How to extrapolate in Numpy

 4. Alternative Methods: For complex data or non-linear relationships, consider using more advanced extrapolation techniques or external libraries like SciPy, which provides additional interpolation and extrapolation functions.

-See also How to save array as csv file with Numpy?
+See also How to reverse array in Numpy?